Telecom BPO team managing service provisioning and activation through real-time order management and provisioning dashboards.

 The Real Cost Gap: In-House Activation vs. Outsourced Activation

-The cost comparison between in-house and outsourced activation is rarely a simple salary equation.
-Furthermore, in-house models carry hidden costs that compound quickly: recruitment overhead, attrition backfill, training infrastructure, QA tooling, and management bandwidth.
-In contrast, outsourced activation center operations bundle all of those functions into a single managed delivery model.
+The cost comparison is rarely simple salary math.
+In-house models carry hidden costs that compound fast — recruitment overhead, attrition backfill, training infrastructure, QA tooling, management bandwidth.
+Outsourced activation bundles all of that into one managed delivery model.
+The table below compares the operational realities across seven dimensions:

 Metric In-House Model Outsourced Activation BPO